1 3x Y 4 Solve For Y

 Understanding the Concepts: Inverse Operations

 The process of solving for y involves using inverse operations.
-Addition and subtraction are inverse operations, as are multiplication and division.
+And addition and subtraction are inverse operations, as are multiplication and division.
 In our example, we used subtraction (the inverse of addition) to isolate the y term.
 If the equation involved multiplication or division with y, we would use division or multiplication, respectively, as the inverse operation.

-For instance, if the equation were 2y = 8, we would divide both sides by 2 to solve for y:
+Here's a good example: if the equation were 2y = 8, we would divide both sides by 2 to solve for y:

 2y / 2 = 8 / 2 => y = 4